-The Foundation manages over one thousand endowed funds, valued at approximately \$216.5 million at June 30, 2020, including twenty-eight funds valued at approximately \$16.7 million managed on behalf of others.
-A substantial portion of these funds are managed by the Board of Trustee's investment committee as part of the Foundation's long-term investment portfolio.
+The Foundation manages over one thousand endowed funds, valued at approximately \$281.9 million at June 30, 2021, including twenty-eight funds valued at approximately \$20.7 million managed on behalf of others.
+A substantial portion of these funds are managed by the Board of Trustee's investment committee as part of the Foundation's endowment investment portfolio.

-Endowment Value

-Long-Term Investment Portfolio Return
+UMF Endowment Investment Portfolio Return

-Endowments managed by the Foundation are invested in a long-term investment portfolio.
+Endowments managed by the Foundation are invested in a pooled investment portfolio.
 The following chart depicts the one-, three-, five-, and ten- year returns on this portfolio.
-In fiscal year 2020, the portfolio underperformed its balanced (broad policy) benchmark (72.5% MSCI ACWI Index and 27.5% Barclays U.S. Aggregate Bond Index) return of 4.4% due to the portfolio's slight tilt to emerging markets and value and its relative underweight to U.S. stocks.
-However, the portfolio is well-diversified and is expected to outperform the broad policy benchmark with less volatility (risk) over the long-term cycles.
+In fiscal year 2021, the portfolio outperformed its policy benchmark (55% MSCI ACWI Index, 20% Weighted Fixed Income Composite, 10% HFRI Fund of Funds Conservative and 15% Weighted Real Asset Composite) return of 25.8%.